 Describe the steps that will be taken to maximize the cooperation, coordination and working relationships among the SILS program, the SILC, and centers; the DSU, other State agencies represented on the SILC and other councils that address the needs of specific disability populations and issues; and other public and private entities determined to be appropriate by the SILC.
 The description must identify the entities with which the DSU and the SILC will cooperate and coordinate.

 The fact that there is a strong culture of collaboration, cooperation, and coordination among private and public IL and disability-focused organizations has not changed.
 This coordination is based on the fact that resources for this population and related issues is so meager, as well as the fact that the cooperation and coordination found in NH is necessitated by the small population and geographical size of the state.
 The key to reaching and serving underserved and unserved individuals with significant disabilities is based on coordination and collaboration.
-In identifying the goal and objectives of the SPIL, the DSE, IL Center and SILC identified the need to re-engage and develop new collaborations and partnerships relative to insuring the voice of the disability community is heard regarding the lack of transportation available statewide, and the need for better and more focused information regarding major changes to the the State's Medicaid Program with the implementation of Care Management.
+In identifying the goal and objectives of the SPIL, the DSE, IL Center and SILC identified the need to re-engage and develop new collaborations and partnerships relative to insuring the voice of the disability community is heard regarding the lack of transportation available statewide, and the need for better and more focused information regarding major changes to the State's Medicaid Program with the implementation of Care Management.

 1.6 Coordination of Services